Athame: Etymology

+(As distinguished either from a weapon, or from a table knife cultellos ad mensam, mensaculos.)

-Idries Shah, who was personal secretary and close friend of Gerald Gardner, provides yet another etymology from an alleged Arabic al-dhammé "blood-letter", which was supposed to be the ritual knife of a medieval magical cult of Morocco and Andalusia.
-This etymology is controversial, however.
-It appears in his book The Sufis as a quotation from A History of Secret Societies by Arkon Daraul (a probable pseudonym of Shah).
-Robert Graves (an acquaintance of Shah) suggests an Arabic derivation from al thame (or adh-dhame), which he translates as "the arrow".
+Idries Shah, who was personal secretary and close friend of Gerald Gardner, provides yet another etymology from an alleged Arabic al-dhammé ("blood-letter"), which was supposed to be the ritual knife of a medieval magical cult of Morocco and Andalusia.
+This etymology is controversial, however: It appears in his book The Sufis as a quotation from A History of Secret Societies by Daraul – a probable pseudonym of Shah.
+Graves (an acquaintance of Shah) suggests an Arabic derivation from al thame (or adh-dhame), which he translates as "the arrow".

-A Latin manuscript version of the Key of Solomon has a drawing that looks like a sickle, labeled Artavo.
-Gerald Gardner's use of 'athame' probably came from modern French versions of the Key of Solomon, probably via Grillot de Givry's Witchcraft, Magic and Alchemy (1931), who misinterpreted the term as applying to the main ritual knife, as shown by his index entries "arthane" or "arthame".
+A Latin manuscript version of the Key of Solomon has a drawing that looks like a sickle, labeled artavo.
+Gerald Gardner's use of 'athame' probably came from modern French versions of the Key of Solomon, probably via de Givry (1931), who misinterpreted the term as applying to the main ritual knife, as shown by his index entries arthane, arthame, and athane.